tatumio/tatum-php/docs/Api/SolanaApi.md

 <h4>1 credit per API call.</h4>

-<p>Get Solana account balance in SOL.
-This method does not prints any balance of the SPL or NFT tokens on the account.</p>
+Get Solana account balance in SOL.
+This method does not prints any balance of the SPL or NFT tokens on the account.

 ### Example